 There is something irresistible about growing plants from seed.
 They never seem to turn out as rigorous or prolific as plants started from nursery-borne seedlings, but the joy of watching one sprig of parsley emerge from dirt that I scooped into a pot

+and later cleaned from under my fingernails, is what keeps me browsing through seed catalogs year after year.
+One of my favorites is the Cook's Garden.
 On the left is a crop of mesclun, grown from a packet of seeds I obtained from the restaurant Broadway East, where they give away seeds (instead of matches) encased in a matchbook.
 To the right is a Thai Hot Pepper plant, which took two years to produce the teeny, tiny peppers just beginning to emerge.

 2 comments: